What is a data mesh?

 Data domains are the foundation of data mesh.
 The concept of data domains comes from Domain Driven Development (DDD), a paradigm often used in software development to model complex software solutions.
 In data mesh, a data domain is a way to define boundaries around your enterprise data.
 Domains can vary depending on your organization, and in some cases, you can define domains around your organization.
 In other cases, you might choose to model data domains based on your business processes or source systems.

 Your chosen boundaries render themselves to long term ownership.
 They exist over a long period of time and have identified owners.

-Domains should match reality, not just theoretical concepts.
+Your domains should match reality, not just theoretical concepts.

 Your domains need to have atomic integrity.
 If areas have no relationship with each other, don't combine them in a domain together.

 Data products are another important component of data mesh.
 Data products aim to take product thinking to the world of data.
 In order for your data product to be successful, it needs to provide a long term business value to the intended users.
-In data mesh, a data product involves data, code assets, meta data, and related policies.
+In data mesh, a data product involves data, code assets, metadata, and related policies.
 Data products can be delivered as an API, report, table, or dataset in a data lake.

 A successful data product must be: